I want to keep my account, but I don’t want people to see my CV

 This will permanently remove all of your details and CV from our site.
 If you want to apply for any jobs in the future, you can apply as a guest or you will have re-register.

 A nursing personal statement is one document that every single person applying for a nursing course needs to write.
 Follow our guide below for a simple way to write it.

 Writing your personal statement will take time, effort and several revisions before you can submit it, so don’t leave it right up until the deadline to start work on it.

 You should demonstrate your knowledge of nursing and the healthcare industry in accordance with your level of education and experience.
-For example, if you’ve never worked in healthcare before then you should show that you’ve researched the role of a nurse and some of the tasks involved with it.
-You should show that you know what the day to day routine can be like and how you would be suited to it.
+For example, if you’ve never worked in healthcare before, you should show that you’ve researched the role of a nurse and some of the tasks involved with it.
+You should show that you know what the day to day routine can be like and how you're suited to it.

 Here are some examples of skills and qualities that can be applied in nursing:

 Relevant nursing experience can also come from family situations.
 If you’ve cared for someone in any way at all, then you can definitely use this to back up your statement.

 Try to avoid rambling if you’re going to do this, be concise about the tasks you undertook and how it has helped you develop as a person and as a potential student nurse.